Skip to content

 Updates on ferry schedules can be obtained from the mobile app Macao Maritime Info.
 More information about the resumption of TurboJet services is available by sending a query via WhatsApp to (853) 2855 5025.
 Cotai Water jet says it will post announcements on its website.

-All of today’s departing flights at Macau International Airport have either been cancelled or – in the case of a very small number – rescheduled.
+All of today’s departing flights at Macau International Airport have either been cancelled or rescheduled.
 Intending travellers should call the airport hotline on (853) 2886 1111, or their respective airlines, for more details.
 All arriving flights have been cancelled for today.
+In total, there have been 140 cancellations and 13 rescheduled flights, the Civil Aviation Authority says.

-The Border Gate Checkpoint, the Qingmao Checkpoint, and the Zhuhai-Macao Cross-Border Industrial Zone Checkpoint are closed.
+The Border Gate Checkpoint, the Qingmao Checkpoint, and the Zhuhai-Macao Cross-Border Industrial Zone Checkpoint have reopened.
+Immigration clearance at Hengqin Port has resumed.

-A yellow storm surge warning is currently in force.
-This means that flooding of up to a metre above road level may occur in low-lying areas of Macao today and tonight.
-The SMG warns that flooding will reach its highest level between 1 pm and 5 pm but could continue well into the evening.
+A blue storm surge warning is currently in force.
+This means that flooding of up to 0.5 metres above road level may occur in low-lying areas of Macao today and tonight.

 When a storm surge warning has been issued, residents are asked to move objects away from areas prone to flooding, and to avoid parking cars in underground car parks.
 Basements in low-lying districts should not be entered.
 The power supply system of buildings may be affected by floodwaters and suddenly cut off, meaning that use of lifts should be avoided.